Tony Hawk's Pro Skater 2 (GBA video game): Reception

 Reception for the lack of features compared to the console versions was mixed.
-Gamekult writer Usul was disappointed by the lack of a multiplayer mode, feeling that this compounded with the lack of levels and limitations compared to the console versions made it an inferior experience despite still enjoying it.
-Nintendo World Report writer Jonathan Metts commented that players who could do without the multiplayer and level editor found in the console game could find this an adequate alternative to the console versions, but believed that someone already familiar with the console game will not find a new gameplay experience.
-Nintendojo writer Matt Thompson considered it an adequate alternative, enjoying that he could play it wherever he wants, which he stated prevented it from getting old like the console versions did for him.
+Gamekult writer Usul was disappointed by the lack of a multiplayer mode, feeling that this—compounded with the lack of levels and limitations compared to the console versions—made it an inferior experience despite still enjoying it.
+Jonathan Metts, writing for Nintendo World Report, commented that players who could do without the multiplayer and level editor found in the console game may find this an adequate alternative to the console versions.
+He believed that someone already familiar with the console game will not find a new gameplay experience.
+It was described as an adequate alternative to the console version by Nintendojo writer Matt Thompson.
+He enjoyed that he could play it wherever he wants, which prevented it from getting old like the console versions did for him.
+In the Japanese video game magazine Weekly Famitsu, the reviewers found the overt amount of English-language menus made it difficult to understand the conditions in career mode, though one saying Japanese players should not pass on the game because of this.

-The game's visuals and technical aspects were the subject of praise, with Time Extension writer Jack Yarwood believing that it inspired the creation of future games with a similar approach and technology.
+The game's visuals and technical aspects were the subject of praise, with Jack Yarwood of Time Extension believing that it inspired the creation of future games with a similar approach and technology.
 It was also called "the most amazing piece of technology we've ever seen on a handheld" by Next Generation staff.
 Martin Taylor was initially skeptical of how good the game could perform when he heard about its reveal, being surprised by how similar it felt to its console counterparts.
-Crispin Boyer was similarly positive, calling it visually stunning and noting that it had smooth movement and a superior framerate to the PlayStation version.
+Crispin Boyer was similarly positive, calling it visually stunning and noting that it had smooth movement and a superior frame rate to the PlayStation version.
 GamePro writer Dan Elektro believed that a person would find it difficult to not be impressed by the level of technical quality in the game, particularly it running at 60 frames per second and its use of animations from the PlayStation version.
 He considered it a "major leap forward" in handheld gaming.
-Game Informer writer Andrew Reiner praised the visuals for managing to feel three-dimensional, as well as for its use of transparency to see the character when they move behind objects, stating that the visuals left him in awe over how impressive they were.
+Game Informer editor-in-chief Andrew Reiner praised the visuals for managing to feel three-dimensional, as well as for its use of transparency to see the character when they move behind objects, stating that the visuals left him in awe over how impressive they were.
+Two reviewers in Weekly Famitsu complimented the smooth movements of the polygonal skaters in the game as a showcase to the power of the GBA.